Smoking in India

+Health warnings were introduced in 1975.
 Smoking in public places was prohibited nationwide from 22 October 2002.
 There are approximately 120 million smokers in India.
 According to the World Health Organization (WHO), India is home to 12% of the world's smokers.
 More than 1 million people die every year due to tobacco related illnesses.
 As of 2015, the number of men smoking tobacco in India rose to 108 million, an increase of 36%, between 1998 and 2015.
 As per recent report of WHO, nearly 267 million people consume some form of tobacco in India.